You need a complete answer to provide the best treatment.

-The NCCN, ASCO, and The College of American Pathology (CAP) all provide guidelines regarding which patients should receive molecular profiling, when they should be profiled and what tests should be ordered.
+The NCCN, ASCO, CAP, AMP, and ASCP all provide guidelines for which patients should receive molecular profiling, when they should be profiled, and what colorectal cancer tests should be ordered.

-Whether you are unable to get sufficient tissue from a traditional biopsy, or you need to monitor treatment resistance without serial biopsies, a liquid biopsy from Biocept can help complete the answer.
+Whether you are unable to obtain sufficient tissue from a traditional biopsy, or you need to monitor treatment resistance without serial biopsies, a liquid biopsy test from Biocept can help complete the answer.

 A liquid biopsy from Biocept is a fast, easy way to establish biomarker status.